clunion/shardoverse/README.md

 * ./assets/videos

-# Worth reading
+# Worth Reading

-* [`Zero-to-Game`](https://www.zerotoga.me/dev/findingzero) - A website in blog-style, taking the reader on a journey from Zero (game programming experience) to Game.
+* [`Zero-to-Game`](https://www.zerotoga.me/) - A website in blog-style, taking the reader on a journey from Zero (game programming experience) to Game.
 Well written and fun to read.
 In a way, a bit similar to what is intended here with Shardoverse.

 # Maintainer